1. Home

 What is a mortgage?

-A mortgage is a loan (usually from a bank or building society) that is used to help buy land or property.
 A mortgage is usually set up with monthly repayments over a long period of time (often over 20 years).
 The smaller the mortgage, the less you must pay back.

-A mortgage will always have a LTV (lifetime value).
-This means the total value of the mortgage in comparison to the price of the property.
-For example, if a property was £100,000, a mortgage with an LTV of 90% would be a mortgage worth £90,000.
 This LTV can be decided based on the amount of deposit you initially put down (in this case, the deposit was £10,000 and the LTV covered the rest).

 How do I get a mortgage?

-To get a Mortgage, you can research different banks or building societies to see what kind of mortgages they offer.
-Once you have chosen one you are happy with, you can apply for a mortgage in principal to see If you qualify (There are no further commitments attached to a mortgage in principle).
-If you qualify, you can proceed with your trusted mortgage lender and they will help you with the rest of the process.
+Once you have chosen one you are happy with, you can apply for a mortgage in principle to see If you qualify.
+If you qualify, you can proceed with your trusted mortgage lender, and they will help you with the rest of the process.

 What types of mortgages are there?

 There are several different types of mortgages.
-The main two being Fixed Rate Mortgages, and Variable Rate Mortgages.
+The main two being fixed rate mortgages, and variable rate mortgages.

 A fixed rate mortgage has a fixed monthly repayment amount, which is good for managing finances, but if the interest rate on the mortgage drops then you are still paying the same amount.
-A variable rate mortgage can change depending on the interest rate of the mortgage.
-This means that you could pay higher monthly repayment fees some months, and lower fees other months.
-Deciding which to choose is usually based on how consistent you want your finances to be.

 1. How to prepare for a mortgage